Anbara Salam Khalidi

 Encouraged by her father to engage in social activities, to pursue her education, and to express her ideas freely, Anbara wrote her first editorial at the age of fifteen.
 This appeared in the newspaper al-Mufid, edited by Abd al-Ghani al-Uraysi, to whom she was later engaged.
 (He was one of several nationalist figures publicly hanged in public squares in Damascus and Beirut in 1916 on the order of Jamal Pasha.)
 In these early editorials, Anbara emphasized the essential role of women in the nation’s renaissance through education.

-When the First Arab conference was held in Paris in 1913, Anbara and two of her female friends sent a telegram of welcome to the conference, and it was the first message to be read out.
+When the First Arab Congress was held in Paris in 1913, Anbara and two of her female friends sent a telegram of welcome to the congress, and it was the first message to be read out.
 Shortly before the outbreak of World War I, Anbara and some of her female friends established a society called The Young Arab Woman’s Awakening, which was one of the very earliest women’s societies in the Arab world.
 The purpose was to encourage the education of Arab girls, but the war interrupted their activity.

 During the war, Anbara and a group of women friends worked to equip and manage schools, shelters, and workshops for war orphans.
 In 1917, Anbara helped to establish a social cultural club called The Young Muslim Women’s Club and then became its president.
 The club attracted many distinguished figures and scholars who delivered lectures on diverse scientific and literary subjects.